 - Are you able to continue with your research?
 How has your research process changed?

 - How are you communicating with family and friends?

-- What is life like in Chapel Hill, or in your hometown, during the pandemic?
-What does social distancing look like around you?
+- What has life been like in Chapel Hill, or in your hometown, during the pandemic?

 - How has your relationship to food changed?
-Are you cooking more?
+Have you been cooking more?
 Ordering takeout?